Analytics categorization sets

 To begin categorizing, click Categorize All Documents.
 When the confirmation message appears, asking you if you want to run categorization, click OK.

-Note: We recommend running a maximum of two categorization sets at once for optimal performance.
+Note: We recommend running only two categorization sets at once for optimal performance.

-Once the categorization has been kicked off, the following option is enabled in the Categorization Set console:
+Once the categorization has been kicked off, the following options are enabled in the Categorization Set console:

 - Retry Errors - reprocesses any errors encountered during the categorization process.